Betawolf/Phonetics.jl/README.md

 #false
 ```

-Finally, there is a function `code_match`, which performs phonetic matching on an array
+There is a function `code_match`, which performs phonetic matching on an array
 of strings (such as might be the `.keys()` to a `Dict`), so that sound-alike options are
 selected and returned.